Pchatain/codenames-ai-agent/readme.md

 Quickstart:
 1. Set up a physical board on the table.
 2. Make sure to set ANTHROPIC_API_KEY in your environment variables in a terminal.
-E.g.
+You can get one here https://www.anthropic.com/api
 ```
 export ANTHROPIC_API_KEY="sk-<your-key>"
 ```